-(1) Any person who is aggrieved by any decision relating to the settlement of a complaint or dispute may appeal against such decision to the Council.

-(2) The operation of any decision which is the subject of an appeal under subsection (1) shall be suspended pending the decision of the Council on such appeal.
+- (1) Any person who is aggrieved by any decision relating to the settlement of a complaint or dispute may appeal against such decision to the Council. - [subsection (1) substituted by section 18 of Act 55 of 2001] - (2) The operation of any decision which is the subject of an appeal under subsection (1) shall be suspended pending the decision of the Council on such appeal.